metadew/iesi/docs/pages/design/actiontypes/fho.deleteFolder.md

   * regular expression: this will delete all folders that match the regular expression as specified.
 * if the value for the path is empty, then the full path name in the folder that is available will be used.
   * Typically, a single file name can be provided
-  * But, ig this is not the case, the default folder in the jvm is applicable.
+  * But, if this is not the case, the default folder in the jvm is applicable.

 ### 3: connection